KalidasVijaybhak/Git_Tutor/README.md

    *Step 5:*

         git push origin -u master
-## Tip 4
+## Tip 5

         git status

-   SHow the current working tree status(that is it dilsplay all those files which in which changes hae occured)
+   Show the current working tree status(that is it dilsplay all those files which in which changes hae occured)